xiidea/ezRbac/README.md

 Key Features
 ============
 * Easy to integrate with Codeigniter Application
-* User Login system integrated
+* User Login system with password recovery integrated
 * Easy To Customize!!!
 * Coming many more....!!!

 Current Active Version
 ======================
-v 0.1 Under development
+v 0.2 Under development

 How To Install